Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

     - Sev3 IcM incident for an extension when its SDK is older than 60 days
     - Sev2 for over 90 days

     Note: You can set the time of the day at which you want to trigger an SDK age alert.
-Learn more about timezone based alerting [here](#timezone-based-alerting).
+Learn more about time zone based alerting [here](#timezone-based-alerting).
 1. Extension Alive
 1. Telemetry Throttled
-    - Sev4 IcM incident for an extension when its ExtTelemetry logs reach above 200 events every 60 seconds per user per browser tab.
-We stop logging ExtTelemetry events utill the next window starts.
+    - Sev4 IcM incident for an extension when its ExtTelemetry logs reach above 500 events every 60 seconds per user per browser tab.
+We stop logging ExtTelemetry events until the next window starts.
 1. Performance
 1. Availability
 1. Client Error